 (Choose "York University" from the list of institutions and log in using your Passport York username and password.)

-New courses available on Aurora to help you prepare for the job search!
+New courses available on BTF to help you prepare for the job search!

 - supporting career exploration.

 - providing accessible, well-curated resources for busy graduate students.

 - promoting engaged learning through reflective activities that encourage students to apply what they’ve learned.